- Where do I find information on newly added courses or class scheduling changes?

 No. The only confirmation you receive is the Confirmation of Bids email which is sent after the registration window is closed.

 - What is the Confirmation of Bids email?

-The Confirmation of Bids is an email which is sent by a member of the Registrar’s Office on the afternoon of the deadline for submitting preferences.
-This email provides you a list of the final set of bids you submitted.
+The Confirmation of Bids is an email which is sent by a member of the Registrar’s Office approximately one hour after the deadline to submit preferences for a particular round.
+This email provides you a list of the final set of preferences you submitted for that round.

 - When will I hear more about the waitlist process?

 We will send more detailed information about the waitlist process after the registration window has closed.
 For now, we want you to focus on spring electives.

 - There are courses for which I was waitlisted and I no longer have an interest in taking.
 What can I do?

 We strongly encourage students to be good citizens by removing themselves from any waitlist they are no longer interested in taking.
 By doing so, you are helping your classmates who may be waiting for a seat in a course.